vrittles/Mini-Projects/README.md

 ---

-<h3 align="center"> Whether it’s your first or fiftieth pull request, there’s always more to learn!
-So, keep up the hard work and grab this opportunity to participate in Hacktoberfest2023 and enter the world of Hacktoberfest </h3>
+**Whether it’s your first or fiftieth pull request, there’s always more to learn!
+So, keep up the hard work and grab this opportunity to participate in Hacktoberfest2023 and enter the world of Open Source and learn new things.**

----
 ---

 ```javascript